DAM Knowledge

 What is a Digital Asset Manager?

-A digital asset manager is a team member who oversees, implements and maintains the DAM; they are not the software itself (more on that here).
+A digital asset manager is a team member who oversees, implements and maintains the digital asset management library; they are not the software itself.
 The responsibilities of a digital asset manager include acquiring, organizing and cataloguing digital assets.
 They also oversee the security of digital assets, such as:

 • Photos,